Welcome to the West Oaks Private Pre-School Garden

 Gardens are a wonderful learning tool and life experience for children of all ages.
 Most children have a natural curiosity of plant and animal life that naturally translates into a love for gardening.
 Simply put, gardens get students of all ages excited!
 In Spring 2017, we completed the construction of our outdoor classroom with the assistance of a grant from the Texas Department of Agriculture.

 This interest in gardening then carries over into the school subjects that are related to the garden.
 We have incorporated all of the traditional classroom learning topics including math, science, reading, language arts and social studies into our gardening activities.
 After visiting the garden, the children return to their classroom where the teachers re-emphasize the relationship between items in the garden and their classroom activities.

 Most people, especially children, remember and understand better when they do things rather than just reading or hearing about them in class.
 Our school garden provides a natural laboratory where children can apply the knowledge they learn in the classroom.
 From simple math problems to more complex science experiments, our garden is a jewel in our curriculum allowing children to apply theoretical knowledge to a real life situation.

-During March 2015, we had our annual planting day with the assistance of teachers, parents and students.
-Over the course of a weekend, we cleaned and mulched eighteen raised beds.
+During March 2017, we had our annual planting day with the assistance of teachers and students.

 Regardless of age, all of our children at West Oaks Private Pre School and Grandma”s House are involved in the planting, maintenance and harvesting of our garden.
 Each classroom was assigned a dedicated bed and the teachers were allowed to choose from a variety of flower, fruit,herb and vegetable plants for their beds.